TomerZaibert/Ubuntu-Server-Hardening/README.md

 # Web Server Security Hardening

-This project focuses on securing a web server by installing and configuring LAMP (Linux, Apache, MySQL, PHP) while implementing security best practices such as firewall configuration, SSH hardening, and database security.
-The setup follows a structured approach to minimize attack vectors and ensure the server is resilient against common threats.
+In this project, I worked on securing a web server by setting up and configuring LAMP (Linux, Apache, MySQL, PHP) while applying key security best practices.
+This included hardening SSH access, configuring the firewall, and securing the database to reduce potential attack vectors.
+The goal was to create a more resilient server setup that follows industry best practices.

-For a detailed walkthrough of the setup, configuration, and security validation steps, please click <a href="https://github.com/TomerZaibert/Ubuntu-Server-Hardening/blob/main/Project%20Write-Up.md">Project Write-Up. </a>
+For a full breakdown of the setup, configurations, and security checks, check out the <a href="https://github.com/TomerZaibert/Ubuntu-Server-Hardening/blob/main/Project%20Write-Up.md">Project Write-Up. </a>